-A VCP provides an innovative, flexible, relevant and useful approach to assist a VA facility to establish and nurture a community partnership that facilitates access to and coordination of the broad spectrum of healthcare needs of all Veterans and their families.
+VCP provides an innovative, flexible, relevant and useful approach that assists a VA facility to establish and nurture community partnerships that facilitates access to and coordination of the broad spectrum of healthcare needs of all Veterans and their families.

 - VCPs increase communication and collaborations among VA and their respective communities;

-- VCPs improve coordination of cares and services from VA- and non-VA sources;
+- VCPs improve coordination of care and services from VA and non-VA partners;

-- VCPs offer more opportunities for new enrollments and an increase in awareness of VA and community resources;
+- VCPs offer more opportunities for new enrollments;

-- VCPs increase interpersonal and inter-professional contacts and relationships between VA and community organizations; and
+- VCPs develop interpersonal and inter-professional contacts and relationships between VA and community organizations; and

 Where are VCPs located?